Terms & Conditions

 9.8 Please note, if the Products were delivered to you:

-(a) you must return the Products to us as soon as reasonably practicable and in any event within 14 days;
+(a) you must return the Products to us as soon as reasonably practicable and in any event within 14 days from the date you notified us.;

-(c) you have a legal obligation to keep the Products in your possession and to take reasonable care of the Products while they are in your possession.
+(b) you have a legal obligation to keep the Products in your possession and to take reasonable care of the Products while they are in your possession, we may make a deduction if the sale value has been reduced by your handling or storage of the item(s)

 9.9 As a consumer, you will always have legal rights in relation to Products that are faulty or not as described.
 These legal rights are not affected by the returns policy in this clause 9 or these Terms.
 Advice about your legal rights is available from your local Citizens' Advice Bureau or Trading Standards office.